Working in the UK

 - The UCAS website has standard comparisons for non-A Level qualifications such as the International Baccalaureate

-- If you can't find what you're looking for on the UCAS website, UK NARIC can assess the equivalency of most qualifications for a fee
+- If you can't find what you're looking for on the UCAS website, UK ENIC can assess the equivalency of most qualifications for a fee

 Potential employers might be unfamiliar with your previous institution and qualification, so you could highlight specific merits of these (ranking positions, for instance).
 You might also want to contextualise your academic and extra-curricular achievements by explaining how they meet or exceed expected standards in your home country.